bajgoscz/Port-Scanning-with-Python-socket/README.md

 # Port Scanning Using Python Sockets

-Network scanning for open ports is the focus of this project, designed as a Python-based port scanning tool through the use of Python’s
+Network scanning for open ports is the focus of this project, designed as a Python-based port scanning tool through the use of Python’s socket library.
 It determines the host reachable on the network by probing a set of preselected TCP ports, without the use of ICMP (ping).